AvegaGroup/deploymentPipeline/readme.md

 `$ vagrant box add precise64 http://files.vagrantup.com/precise64.box`

-There is a script `setup-dev.sh` that do the above steps on a Ubuntu 12.04 LTS and 12.10 machine:
+NOTE!
+ONLY FOR Ubuntu: There is a script `setup-dev.sh` that do the above steps on a Ubuntu 12.04 LTS and 12.10 machine:

 `$ ./setup-dev.sh`

 ### Use ###

 Setup and provision the machines:
+NOTE!
+Make sure that you are in the root directory of your Git image when running the following commands.

 `$ vagrant up`